seinecle/blog/_posts/2025-12-23-ai-productivity-race.md

    5. (Fall): I finally have a try at [Cursor](https://en.wikipedia.org/wiki/Cursor_(code_editor)).
 Fantastic results.
 I virtually stop coding in NetBeans and use it only to launch services and test them in debugging mode.
 Big positive impact on my stack: I can remove a large framework (that I used for the last 10 years!) and I come back to a simpler code base.
 * 2026: will try [Claude Code](https://claude.com/product/claude-code).
 Late 2025 I pushed Cursor to its limits by trying to make it interact with the services I launch: it can't properly read their error logs and integrate them back in the conversation to iterate further.
 I've read that Claude Code does it very well.
 [Claude's notiuon of 'skills' is also very promising](https://quesma.com/blog/claude-skills-not-antigravity/).
 The only issue is that Claude Code is not Windows friendly yet, so I must switch to a Linux based development environment to adopt it (<i><small>this switch to Linux is overdue of course but that's a different story</small></i>).

 As can be seen from the above, I have changed from a 13-year period of complete stability in tool use to a year exploration and trial and error.
-As a result, since January 2025 my web app is completely frozen in terms of feature development (https://nocodefunctions.com).
-A new version of the app is [slowly emerging](https://next.nocodefunction.com), derived from a completely refactored code base.
+The opportunity cost is real: because I spent 2025 chasing the 'perfect' workflow, feature development on my primary app (nocodefunctions.com) essentially froze.
+I traded immediate output for a total architectural and workflow refactor.
+A new version of the app is [slowly emerging](https://next.nocodefunction.com), derived from a completely renewed code base.

 This is me as a solo developer, I can't imagine what the process looks like at the scale of an organization which simply can't pause, stop or refactor things in such a way.
 My guess is that: